davidGCR/davidGCR/README.md

 I am a software developer with a strong background in Computer Science.

-I have 3 of experience as a full-stack developer including front-end, back-end, cloud development with AWS.
+I have 3 of experience as a full-stack developer including front-end, back-end, and cloud development with AWS.

 I have 3 of experience as a Data Engineer and 1 year as a Machine Learning Engineer.